scrambleegg7/CarND-MPC-Project/README.md

 Its action and feedback is must item for self-driving car which needs autonomous control without any human interactions.
 Our main focus thema in this course, MPC brings to our forefront solving predicions about fure trajectory based on the control actions.
-With recent technology of having advanced capability of the computer, we are able to easily adopt this model for complex real-world simulations like car-engineering and aerospace etc.
+With recent technology of having advanced capability of the computer in recent modern era, we are able to easily adopt this model for the real-world simulations like car-engineering and aerospace etc.

 ## 2. Object
 Here the last project of Nano Degree Term2 course, utilizing mordernized technical control MPC mentioned in the above,